 “Each client is different.
 I strive to understand each client’s needs and objectives, and then devise and implement strategies to attain them.”

 Brian Greene works with clients to achieve their energy and business objectives.
-Brian’s clients benefit from his deep knowledge of each state’s regulatory landscape, his experience practicing among various commissions, his relationships with key regulatory personnel, (iv) deep and multifaceted understanding of the energy industry, and (v) focus on his client’s bottom line and specific goals.
+Brian’s clients benefit from his (i) deep knowledge of each state’s regulatory landscape, (ii) experience practicing among various commissions, (iii) relationships with key regulatory personnel, (iv) deep and multifaceted understanding of the energy industry, and (v) focus on his client’s bottom line and specific goals.